-To learn about our most recent museum-based project is funded by the National Science Foundation and focuses on how children can learn about and development an interest in engineering and science through engagement with their parents in Tinkering and Reflection.
+TRAEL:Tinkering Reflection and Engineering Learning is a museum-based project is funded by the National Science Foundation.
+It is focused on how children can learn about and develop an interest in engineering and science through engagement with their parents.

 EEE: Engaging Engineering Experts is a project funded by the Institute of Museum and Library Services through its STEMeX initiative.
 It involves community experts providing engineering programs at Evanston Public Library and Chicago Children's Museum.